NeuralMMO/beta/rst/game_wiki.rst

     |

     Tick 4: You chase and attack them.
-They lose 18 HP.
+They lose 15 HP.

-    They consume a potion to regain 50 HP and run some more.
+    They consume a poultice to regain 50 HP and run some more.

     |

     This continues for some time, with your opponent running away, and you chasing them.
     Eventually, you give up and let them go.
-Your HP is low, and they had to consume a potion.
+Your HP is low, and they had to consume a poultice.

     Fortunately, this was only a training run, and you now can reconsider your strategy for the next round.